 Villefranche-sur-Mer is not only a beautiful town, but it’s famous for its gorgeous bay, unlike the typical French Riviera stone beaches.
 This makes it popular among travelers and Nice locals for a beach day, especially as it’s only a 20-minute bus ride away.
-Get there early, swim in the dazzling ocean, watch the sailboats, and make the most of the beautiful restaurants and ice-cream stands.
+Get there early, swim in the dazzling sea, watch the sailboats, and make the most of the beautiful restaurants and ice cream stands.

 How to Get to Nice, France

-Nice has a well-known international airport with flights arriving from all over the world (flights options here).
-There are also regular trains and buses leaving from cities like Paris or Milan. (trains options here)
+Nice has a well-known international airport with flights arriving from all over the world.

 Where to Stay in Nice, France